 Using the search fields, you can find more than 30,000 titles in the library catalogue.
 If you already know in advance which books you want to view, you can let us know via or 071 – 5163 159 (during opening times, see below).
 The library staff will then prepare the books for you.
 Make a note of the classification number if you want to request a book.

 Visiting the library

-- address: Papengracht 30 (behind the museum), 2311 TX Leiden
+- Visiting address: Papengracht 30 (our office building behind the museum), 2311 TX Leiden

-Since 2008 a group of dedicated volunteers has been working here keep the library in good order and to receive visitors.
+Since 2008 a group of dedicated volunteers has been working here to keep the library in good order and to receive visitors.
 The library is open to all: admission and consulting the books and other publications are free of charge.
 It is not possible to borrow books; you can consult them in the library.

 - NB Do not forget to bring a valid ID with you when you come to visit the library.